Horticulture export accredited properties

 Importing countries are increasingly requiring assurance of the integrity of Australian exports.
 Meeting the expectations of our trading partners is key to continuing strong global demand for our products.

-In response to this demand, we are introducing a number of initiatives.
-Our goal is to:
+In response to this demand, we accredited properties for protocol markets to:

 Properties, including farms and packhouses, will need to be accredited by the department, if the importing country requires the property to follow specific procedures or systems.

-Clients should also be aware of terminology changes under the new legislation:
+Clients should also be aware of terminology that may be used interchangeably in importing country requirements, the new legislation and departmental policies.

 |Export approval||Accredited property|